Celtics Legend Jo Jo White Passes Away At 71

 White was enshrined in the Naismith Memorial Basketball Hall of Fame back in 2015 and had his No. 10 jersey retired by the Celtics shortly after his retirement in 1982.
 White was a man who was beloved by many people both in and out of the Celtics organization.

-The team's radio color analyst, former Celtic Cedric Maxwell, was very shaken by the news of White's passing and even left tonight's C's game,
+The team's radio color analyst, former Celtic Cedric Maxwell, was very shaken by the news of White's passing and even left tonight's C's game, a 116-113 overtime loss to the New Orleans Pelicans, midway through the broadcast, as he struggled to keep his composure.

 White, who had been working as a director of special projects and community relations with the team up until his passing, undoubtedly touched the lives of many members of the Celtics' family.